 She smiled at Bernardo like the hungry shark that had attacked him on the Vinnie Maru.
 He shuddered with excitement.

 “No te preocupes.
 There is no need to worry.
 Forget about José, even if he is big enough to have his own postal code.
 The Big Man is merely a jealous, heavily armed, violent, and brutish bandido.
 I pity poor José.
 He hasn’t seen a genuine woman in six years.
 He will be released from jail later today, but (!)
 It will be at least fifteen minutes before he arrives.
 Bernardo, this is our momento especial.
 Vamos a bailar — Dance with me, vaquero or I will have to change my mind and go to confession.”
 She leaned forward. “¿Ves?”

 Her soft body radiated the warmth of the golden Aztec sun.
 Bernardo’s heart soared like the great bird Quetzalcoatl.
 He felt invincible.
 I will snap the península off that Big Man José’s postal code!
 In Bernardo’s mind he was a bronzed warrior bounding up the stone steps of Templo Mayor toward heaven, aware, damas y caballeros, that once he reached the golden crown of the pyramid, he’d draw his deepest breath, a gift for the god Huitzilopochtli.
 Then, with eyes wide open, he would prove his fearless love to the goddess, Daunita.

-At the Apex of the temple with his arms extended, Bernardo would leap into the wind and glide like an eagle above the pink clouds, toward el sol mexicano caliente, and into the voracious volcano below.
+At the Apex of the temple with arms extended, the enchanted Bernardo would leap into the wind and glide like an eagle above the pink clouds, toward el sol mexicano caliente, and into the cauldron of the voracious Popocatépetl below.

 Bernardo stood with his eyes closed, prepared to plunge.
 If he must, he was prepared to plunge again and again.
 Daunita woke him from his fantasy world with her smokey voice.